microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 **Azure Kubernetes Service (AKS)**

-On line 17, 18, 19, replace the aks cluster, resource group name, and ingress controller FQDN for the pre-production cluster.
+On line 17, 18, 19, replace the aks cluster, resource group name, and ingress controller FQDN for the **pre-production** cluster.

-On line 22, 23, 25 replace the aks cluster, resource group name, and ingress controller FQDN for the pre-production cluster.
+On line 22, 23, 25 replace the aks cluster, resource group name, and ingress controller FQDN for the **production** cluster.

 For the sake of this demo, it is ok to use the same cluster for both pre-production and production.
 If doing so, the values will be identical.